okyntary/tp/docs/DeveloperGuide.md

 The `expel` command is implemented by `CcaExpelCommand` which extends `Command`.

-The `CcaExpelCommand` class has two `Indexes`, the index of the CCA to be expelled from, and the index of the Person to expel, specified by the user.
+The `CcaExpelCommand` class has two `Index`es, the index of the CCA to be expelled from, and the index of the Person to expel, specified by the user.
 It implements the `execute` method which handles the logic of the expel command.
 The `getFilteredCcaList` and `getFilteredPersonList` method is called to obtain a List of CCAs and Persons, `lastShownCcaList` and `lastShownPersonList` respectively.
 If the gives `Indexes` exist in `lastShownCcaList` and `lastShownPersonList`, the corresponding Person is expelled from the corresponding CCA using the `expelPersonFromCca` method defined in the `ModelManager`.